nandyalanaveen13/Smart-Waste-Management-System/README.md

-This project is a Smart Waste Management System that combines Deep Learning, Arduino-based hardware, and servo motors to create an intelligent, automated waste-sorting solution.
+Smart Waste Management System that combines Deep Learning, Arduino-based hardware, and servo motors to create an intelligent, automated waste-sorting solution.
 The system is designed to identify and categorize waste (e.g., plastic, metal, paper, organic) using a trained machine learning model and perform sorting actions in real-time through servo-controlled bins.

 **Technologies Used:**
 1. Deep Learning (TensorFlow/Keras): For image classification of waste types.